Yukisschu/anhuigui/content/_index.md

 Hi!
 Welcome to my website!
 :smiling_face_with_open_hands:<br>
 {{< /lead >}}
-I am Anhui, I obtained my Master's degree in Business Administration: Digital Business (with distinction) from the [Amsterdam Business School](https://abs.uva.nl/) at the [University of Amsterdam](https://www.uva.nl/).<br>

-My primary research interest lies in utilising machine learning techniques to gain insights from online data and reveal inherent patterns with a specific focus on Natural Language Processing (NLP) and its applications in downstream suicide prevention efforts.<br>
+I am Anhui, I obtained my Master's degree in Business Administration: Digital Business (with distinction) from the [University of Amsterdam](https://www.uva.nl/).
+My primary research interest lies in utilising machine learning techniques to reveal inherent patterns and gain insights from online data, with a specific focus on the downstream application in suicide prevention.<br>

-I created this website to share what I have learned and what I love.
+I created this website to share what I love and what I have learned.
 You can explore the [projects]({{< ref "projects" >}}) to take a look at the data science-related projects I have done or am currently working on.
-You can also find some [summaries]({{< ref "posts" >}}) covering computer science-related knowledge, such as `machine learning`, `git`, `website`, that I've acquired and believe might be helpful.
-Using the [Tags]({{< ref "tags" >}}) button at the bottom left, you can easily find content that aligns with your interests based on different topics.<br>
+You can also find some [summaries]({{< ref "posts" >}}) covering computer science topics, such as `machine learning`, `git`, `website building`, which I believe might be fun and useful.
+The [Tags]({{< ref "tags" >}}) button at the bottom left will help you find topics that aligns with your interests.<br>

 <!--